python4astronomers/python4astronomers/source/files/binaryfiles.rst

     plt.colorbar()

 You might recognize this piece of code.
-It was used before in the :doc:`../core/numpy_scipy` part of the tutorial, but now you should understand the ``pyfits`` commands in more detail.
+It was used before in the :doc:`../core/numpy_scipy` part of the tutorial, but now you should understand the ``astropy.io.fits`` commands in more detail.

 .. raw:: html